 The show is currently running in reruns on some classic TV channels and is available online, but this show is so enjoyable to me, I would prefer to now be without it and those streaming services and TV channels love to pull the rug out from under me when I am right in the middle of a re-watching marathon.
 I am glad I did pick it up, I have been burning through disc after disc every night and while I am well over half way through I can see myself repeating this process again next spring (or maybe next fall).
 The show is just that good.

 Great music, great actors, great writers, great locations and a fabulous car are just a checklist of why this show should work, but you need to watch the show to see for yourself how it all comes together.
 It is a remarkably sophisticated product that will, by the end of episode one, have you humming along with the theme song and craving the open road.
-So order your copy of Route 66: The Complete Series on DVD from Shout!
-Factory today.
-(Subscribe to their newsletter from the website and you will also get the Route 66 theme song to use as your ringtone).
+So order your copy of Route 66: The Complete Series on DVD.
+It is also available to stream on Amazon Prime.